 Washington Layoffs — July 2025

-Employers in Washington logged 18 WARN Act notices in July 2025, involving roughly 1,900 workers — climbing above June and up 380% versus July 2024.
+Employers in Washington submitted 18 WARN Act notices in July 2025, putting at risk an estimated 1,900 workers — up substantially from June and up 380% versus July 2024.
 The average filing covered 106 workers, with 9 closures among the notices.

 Industry Breakdown